CharanNK/SOLIDPrinciples/README.md

 # SOLIDPrinciples
-S - Single-responsiblity principle O - Open-closed principle L - Liskov substitution principle I - Interface segregation principle D - Dependency Inversion Principle
+S - Single-responsiblity principle
+O - Open-closed principle
+L - Liskov substitution principle
+I - Interface segregation principle
+D - Dependency Inversion Principle

+A project with simple examples that represent each of these principles